Financial-Times/origami/README.md

 Message.init();
 ```

 `Message` will initialise its element with a close button by default.
-With a declaratively set up message, this can be avoided by adding `data-close="false"` to the message element.
+With a declaratively set up message, this can be avoided by adding `data-o-message-close="false"` to the message element.

 If you're setting up a message without existing DOM elements, `Message` will construct an element for you.
 As long as your markup contains an element with the data attribute `data-o-component=o-message`, you can initialise a message with specific [options](#options).